Sessions and incidents¶

 - Incidents — actual callouts.
 No QR code; you record attendance manually after the fact.
 Have extra fields for the incident number and type.

 Both appear in the same Sessions list.
-A small Incident badge marks incidents.
+Each row carries a small avatar — T for training, I for incidents — so you can tell them apart at a glance.
 A filter bar at the top lets you switch between All / Training / Incidents.

 Creating a training session¶